mikefreno/kidex/README.md

 # Kidex

 A fork from [Kirottu](https://github.com/Kirottu/kidex) with the pr(#4 - Deserialize path strings from config directly into PathBuf
-) by [Lxtharia](https://github.com/Lxtharia) and to serve as a base for any personal changes
+) by [Lxtharia](https://github.com/Lxtharia) and to serve as a base for any personal changes, which are largely aesthetic.

 A simple file indexing service